 rdfs:comment

-Flowers, also known as blooms and blossoms, are the reproductive structures of flowering plants (angiosperms).
-Typically, they are structured in four circular levels, called whorls, around the end of a stalk.
-These whorls include: calyx, modified leaves; corolla, the petals; androecium, the male reproductive unit consisting of stamens and pollen; and gynoecium, the female part, containing style and stigma, which receives the pollen at the tip of the style, and ovary, which contains the ovules.
-When flowers are arranged in groups, they are known collectively as inflorescences.
-Floral growth originates at stem tips and is controlled by MADS-box genes.
-In most plant species flowers are heterosporous, and so can produce sex cells of both sexes.
-Pollination mediates the transport of pollen to the ovules in the ovaries, to facilitate sexual reproduction.
-It can occur between different plants, as in cross-pollination, or between flowers on the same plant or even the same flower, as in self-pollination.
-Vectors transport the pollen between stamen and stigma.
-They may be living animals, such as birds and insects, or non-living factors such as wind and water.
-The colour and structure of flowers—such as nectaries and nectar guides—assist in pollination.
-After pollination, both sex cells (excluding their cell walls) and their nuclei are fused together in the process of fertilisation.
-The result is a cell called a zygote, which has two copies of each chromosome.
-Through cellular and nuclear division, the zygote grows into a seed, which contains structures to assist in the future plant's survival and growth.
-At the same time, the ovary forms into a fruit, and the other floral structures die.
-The function of fruit is to protect the seed and aid in dispersal.
-This dispersal is divided into vectors originating either from external sources, or from the plant itself.
-External vectors include both living things, such as animals and insects, and non-living things, such as wind and water.
-Flowers evolved between 150 and 190 million years ago, in the Jurassic.
-Angiosperms replaced non-flowering seed plants in many ecosystems, as a result of flowers' greater reproductive effectiveness.
-In plant taxonomy, which is the study of plant classification, flowers are a key feature used to differentiate plants.
-For thousands of years humans have used flowers for a variety of other purposes including: decoration, medicine, food, and perfumes.
+Flowers, also known as blooms and blossoms, are the reproductive structures of flowering plants.
+Typically, they are structured in four circular levels around the end of a stalk.
+These include: sepals, which are modified leaves that support the flower; petals, often designed to attract pollinators; male parts, where pollen is presented; and female parts, where pollen is received and its movement is facilitated to the egg.
+When flowers are arranged in a group, they are known collectively as an inflorescence.
+The development of flowers is a complex and important part in the life cycles of flowering plants.
+In most plants, flowers are able to produce sex cells of both sexes.
+Pollen, which can produce the male sex cells, is transported between the male and female parts of flowers in pollination.
+Pollination can occur between different plants, as in cross-pollination, or between flowers on the same plant or even the same flower, as in self-pollination.
+Pollen movement may be caused by animals, such as birds and insects, or non-living things like wind and water.
+The colour and structure of flowers assist in the pollination process.
+After pollination, the sex cells are fused together in the process of fertilisation, which is a key step in sexual reproduction.
+Through cellular and nuclear divisions, the resulting cell grows into a seed, which contains structures to assist in the future plant's survival and growth.
+At the same time, the female part of the flower forms into a fruit, and the other floral structures die.
+The function of fruit is to protect the seed and aid in its dispersal away from the mother plant.
+Seeds can be dispersed by living things, such as birds who eat the fruit and distribute the seeds when they defecate.
+Non-living things like wind and water can also help to disperse the seeds.
+Flowers first evolved between 150 and 190 million years ago, in the Jurassic.
+Plants with flowers replaced non-flowering plants in many ecosystems, as a result of flowers' superior reproductive effectiveness.
+In the study of plant classification, flowers are a key feature used to differentiate plants.
+For thousands of years humans have used flowers for a variety of other purposes, including: decoration, medicine, food, and perfumes.
 In human cultures, flowers are used symbolically and feature in art, literature, religious practices, ritual, and festivals.
+All aspects of flowers, including size, shape, colour, and smell, show immense diversity across flowering plants.
+They range in size from to and in this way range from highly reduced and understated, to dominating the structure of the plant.
+Plants with flowers dominate the majority of the world's ecosystems, and themselves range from tiny orchids and major crop plants to large trees.
 (Source: Wikipedia, the free encyclopedia, see http://en.wikipedia.org/wiki/Flower)

 Note: The extraction of the abstract from the Wikipedia page may sometimes yield imperfect results.
 We are improving the algorithm regularly.